 If you haven’t already seen the video from this year’s event, you can catch it below…

-So What Changed in 2013?price points.
+This year’s race was fast for a number of reasons.
+But most importantly it was fast thanks to developments in tool free chassis construction at lower price points.
 The Cooler Master HAF XM cases that were used for the build required little to no screwdriver power, which is also one of my biggest strengths in any assembly competition.
 Our systems also had less assembly than year’s past as we no longer had to “screw in” a lot of things like the drives and the PCI Express WiFi cards.

 Although it’s pretty clear that this was more of a PC “Assembly” contest than a PC Building contest, it’s still done at a blistering pace and not knowing what you are doing can easily make you end up in defeat.
 Any mistakes are magnified as well due to the limited margins of time you are given if you want to reach the podium.

 This year, racers did not have the benefit of a “cheat sheet” and were thrown two curve balls that enthusiasts would have scoffed at: a blank PCI slot was pulled out to simulate a component install and the second hard drive did not even have to be plugged in.
 These changes lead to both some of the slowest and some of the fastest times ever recorded at the event.

 When your normal assembly time is under 5 minutes, you tend to know when things are going to go bad and what that’s going to cost you in seconds.
 Where it started to go wrong for me was at the start when I discovered that one of my tool free installation rails was actually missing a pin.
 Because the race officials can assess penalties for improper installation, this was weighing heavily on my mind.
 As a result, I ended up putting the rails on backwards, making the hard drives face the wrong way when placed into the case.
 Then, all the pins fell out of the rails as I tried to pop them back off to right my initial wrong.